Kaiyu-W/TCR-pipeline/README.md

 More details please see the script.

-Pipeline Written by Kaiyu Wang, in SIBCB of CAS, Shanghai, in Sep 2021.
+Pipeline written by Kaiyu Wang, in SIBCB of CAS, Shanghai, in Sep 2021.